Hermes-Relay CLI Experimental

 They're not the same thing:

 shellpipes the host's actualhermesCLI through a PTY.
-You see exactly whatssh bailey@hermes-host hermeswould show — same banner, same skin, same slash commands.
+You see exactly whatssh you@hermes-host hermeswould show — same banner, same skin, same slash commands.
 Best for interactive use.chatspeaks the relay's structuredtuichannel (JSON-RPC-over-WSS), renders events as plain lines.
 Scriptable, pipeable, survives non-TTY environments.
-The REPL still has slash-command paste / screenshot / image attach.
 Best for automation / CI / one-shot queries.

 Related